Silveira-Lab/SPACE2023_lifestyles/README.md

 Viruses larger than 2,500 bp were clustered into vOTUs at 95% ANI and 85% coverage using the helper scripts and examples provided by [CheckV](https://bitbucket.org/berkeleylab/checkv/src/master/) (v1.0.3).

 Viral contigs were quality controlled using CheckV's end_to_end pipeline.
-The quality_sumary.tsv was then used to choose contigs that met the following criteria:
+The quality_summary.tsv output by CheckV was then used to choose contigs that met the following criteria:
 1. had >= 1 viral gene and was >= 10 kbp
 2. was medium or high quality, had >= 1 viral gene, and < 50% contamination
 3. had >= 1 viral gene, had no host genes, and was < 50% contamination